jarrettm98/osticket-prereqs/README.md

 ![IIS WINDOW](https://github.com/jarrettm98/osticket/assets/140662793/1253f608-f165-4403-b46e-c4264970d309)
 </p>
 <p>
 Now download osTicket from Installation Files Folder, Extract and copy the “upload” folder to C: > inetpub > wwwroot.
 In C:\inetpub\wwwroot, rename the “upload” folder to “osTicket”.
 To do this, open two separate File Explorer windows.
 On one, navigate to the Downloads folder and double click the "osTicket-v1.15.8" folder.
 There, you will find the "upload" folder.
 On the other window, click on Windows (C:) drive, locate the "inetpub" folder, open it, then open the "wwwroot" folder.
 Drag the "upload" folder into the wwwroot folder.
-Once the upload folder is extracted into the wwwroot folder, rename the upload folder to "osTicket."
+Once the upload folder is dragged into the wwwroot folder, rename the upload folder to "osTicket."
 </p>
 <p>
-After the upload folder is extracted and renamed, go back to IIS and restart server.
+After the upload folder is transferred and renamed, go back to IIS and restart server.
 Now in IIS, expand VM-osTicket > Sites > Default Web Site > osTicket and click on Browse *:80 (http) (Should be under "Manage Folder" options on the right side of the window.
 This will take you to the osTicket Installer website for your help desk.
 </p>
 <p>